nhayward/revpit/user/pages/02.editors/michelle-rascon/bio.md

  * LGBTQIA+
  * Mental health

 Please **do not** send anything to do with car accidents, even minor scenes, including backstory. **No exceptions**.
+(If in doubt, please choose another editor.)
 I am also not accepting epic or high fantasy, Christian fiction, historical anything, magical realism, military-based, sci-fi, or speculative fiction for this contest.
 I am not limiting my word count this year, but it should be within or close to publishing standards for the genre.

 ##### Q&A